redstrate/docs.xiv.zone/content/concept/logging-in-official.md

 ## Launching the game

 Now you can launch the game!
-See [ffxiv.exe](executable/ffxiv) for more information.
+See [ffxiv.exe](executable/ffxiv) for more arguments.
 For a quick rundown:
 * Set `DEV.TestSID` to `{true_SID}`.
 * Set `DEV.MaxEntitledExpansionID` to `{max_expansion}`.
 * Set `SYS.Region` to `{region}`.